adhorn/ssh-restricted/README.md

-# Welcome to SSH-Auto-Restricted
+# Welcome to SSH-Restricted

-## SSH-Auto-Restricted deploys an SSH compliance rule with auto-remediation via AWS Lmabda if SSH access is public.
+## SSH-Restricted deploys an SSH compliance rule with auto-remediation via AWS Lambda if SSH access is public.